apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 The primary use case for formatting is formatted output to fixed buffers.
 This is by far the dominant style of output in |TS| and during the design phase I was told any performance loss must be minimal.
-While work has and will be done to extent :class:`BufferWriter` to operate on non-fixed buffers such use is secondary to operating directly on memory.
+While work has and will be done to extend :class:`BufferWriter` to operate on non-fixed buffers, such use is secondary to operating directly on memory.

+The overriding design goal is to provide the type specific formatting and flexibility of C++ stream operators with the performance of :code:`snprintf` and :code:`memcpy`.

 Type safe formatting has two major benefits -